 When fuelling, the dispensing equipment interfaces with the fuel management system.
 Drivers can be identified by using a non contact tag, Kisskey or pin number, alternatively the vehicle can carry identification plates or be fitted with an vehicle recognition coil.

 The driver and vehicle ID are automatically checked against pre-programmed criteria to ensure that only authorised vehicles are fuelled by approved staff reducing the risk of fuel theft to almost zero.
 Fuelling then commences with the flow monitored by the system.

 How are transactions recorded?

 On completion, a timed and dated transaction is formed.
 Transaction data is then polled back to the fuel management system from the various fuelling points and a report is automatically generated.

 Depending on the fleet management software installed, reports can drill down to any level of information that the fleet manager requires.

 What information is available at a remote level?

 Triscan’s fuel monitoring systems are networked to work remotely.
 This means that desktop reports can show information such as fuel stock levels, received stock and the amount of fuel delivered at each fuelling point and through each pump.

 Reports on the fuel drawn for each individual driver / vehicle can be generated easily.
 Vehicles can be given environmental ratings from A-G and driver behaviour can be monitored with training needs clearly identified enabling you to ultimately cut your fuel costs and your carbon emissions.

-Find out more about our fuel monitoring systems and products
+Find out more about our fuel monitoring products

 Contact one of Triscan’s Fuel Management Experts to find out more about Fuel Monitoring